Maintaining a healthy relationship is work. Marriage is even harder work.

 Don’t avoid talking about the matter at hand; give yourselves time to feel free to open up about the way you actually feel.

 Be the first to initiate a conversation; stop waiting for your spouse to do it all the time.

-Express how you feel about the conflict going on, listen to your partner’s comments and resolve to always try to communicate with each other.
+Express how you feel about the conflict going on, listen to your partner’s comments and always try to communicate with each other.

 It is very easy to throw caution to the wind and dish out hurtful words during a fight.

 Know your boundaries; even in your anger, don’t say hurtful things to your spouse.